nutsfinance/tapio-eth/docs/elin/contracts/governance/Governor.md

 *Core of the governance system, designed to be extended though various modules.
-This contract is abstract and requires several function to be implemented in various modules: - A counting module must implement {quorum}, {_quorumReached}, {_voteSucceeded} and {_countVote} - A voting module must implement {_getVotes} - Additionanly, the {votingPeriod} must also be implemented _Available since v4.3._*
+This contract is abstract and requires several functions to be implemented in various modules: - A counting module must implement {quorum}, {_quorumReached}, {_voteSucceeded} and {_countVote} - A voting module must implement {_getVotes} - Additionally, {votingPeriod} must also be implemented _Available since v4.3._*

 ## Methods